texmex76/babyelim-rust/README.md

-# babysub-rust
+# babyelim-rust

-This is the Rust template for the SAT preprocessor exercise.
+This is the Rust template for the SAT variable elimination exercise.

 The data structures are not as refined as in the C++ equivalent, so expect slower performance.
 I will try to improve them.